tvojnar/BackTREK/README.md

 - Manage application data using Backbone models and collections
 - Build an attractive, robust, and feature-rich user interface

+## General Requirements

+The code you write should obey the following rules:

+- Use Backbone's event workflow.
+Code that responds to DOM events should be separate from code that updates the DOM.
+- Any dynamic elements on the page shall be rendered using Underscore templates
+- Any errors encountered while interacting with the API shall be politely reported to the user

-## Wave 1
+## Wave 1: Displaying Data

-In wave 1, you'll use our new functionality (Underscore templates, Backbone models and collections) to achieve feature parity with the original TREK project, including some of the optionals:
+In wave 1, you'll use our new functionality (Underscore templates, Backbone models and collections) to achieve feature parity with the original TREK project.

 - A user can click a link to see a list of trips
 - A user can click on a trip to see details of that trip

+## Wave 2: Creating Data

+In wave 2, your focus should be on sending data to the server and handling the response.
+Remember to pay careful attention to error handling!

 - A user can create a new trip
 - A user can reserve a spot on a trip
   - Question: is Backbone API integration useful here?
 How would this work?
 What other options are there?
-- The code you write should obey the following rules:
-  - Use Backbone's event workflow.
-Code that responds to DOM events should be separate from code that updates the DOM.
-  - Any dynamic elements on the page shall be rendered using Underscore templates
-  - Any errors encountered while interacting with the API shall be politely reported to the user

-You do not need to implement sorting or filtering yet.

-## Wave 2
+## Wave 3: Organizing Data

-Wave 2 is all about data management.

 ### Sorting

-Users should be able to sort trips by:
+Users should be able to sort the list of trips by:
 - Name
 - Category
 - Continent